|Assessment of Parents' Awareness about Their Child's Congenital Heart Disease|

 |Maryam Moradian1, Mohammad Rafe Khorgami1, Shahin Kakavand1, Nazanin Pishdadian1, Maryam Lotf Setan1, 1, Fatemeh Adelag1, Behshid Ghadrdoost1, Shamsi Ghaffari2|

 |1Rajaie Cardiovascular Medical and Research Center, Iran University of Medical Sciences, Tehran, Iran

 2Cardiovascular Research Center, Tabriz University of Medical Sciences, Tabriz, Iran

-Objectives: Parents with children suffering from congenital heart disease (CHD) are faced with severe emotional crisis.
-This study was conducted based on the idea that the more knowledgeable parents are about such diseases, the more it would contribute to their cooperation with the physician in the child’s treatment process.
+Objectives: Parents with children suffering from congenital heart disease (CHD) faced with a severe emotional crisis.
+This study was conducted based on the idea that the more knowledgeable the parents are about such diseases, the more they can cooperate with the physician in the child’s treatment process.

-Conclusion: In this study, parents’ information about their children’s heart disease is largely incomplete and generally related to the level of parents’ education.
-Currently, it seems like explanations provided by physicians about children’s illnesses does not play an effective role in creating awareness for parents, especially those with lower levels of education.
+Conclusions: In this study, parents’ information about their children’s heart disease was largely incomplete which was generally attributed to the parents’ level of education.
+Currently, it seems that the probable explanations provided by physicians about children’s illnesses play no effective role in creating the awareness of parents, especially those with lower levels of education.